ent/ent/doc/website/blog/2021-10-19-sqlcomment-support-for-ent.md

 ### Wrapping-Up

-In this post we introduced the concept of SQL tags and we saw how they help correlate between source code and database queries.
+In this post we showed how adding metadata to queries using SQL comments can help correlate between source code and database queries.
 Next, we introduced `sqlcomment` - an Ent driver that adds SQL tags to all of your queries.
 Finally, we got to see `sqlcomment` in action, by installing and configuring it with Ent.
 If you like the code and/or want to contribute - feel free to checkout the [project on github](https://github.com/ariga/sqlcomment).

 Have questions?
 Need help with getting started?
 Feel free to [join our Slack channel](https://entgo.io/docs/slack/).